ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     Syntax: `New-InformationBarrierPolicy -Name "policyname" -AssignedSegment "segmentname, segmentname" -SegmentsBlocked "segmentname, segmentname"`

-    Example 1 - Define a policy to block multiple segments from communicating with another segment:
+    Example 1: Define a policy to block multiple segments from communicating with another segment

     `New-InformationBarrierPolicy -Name "SalesMarketingBlockedFromResearch" -AssignedSegment "Sales, Marketing" -SegmentsBlocked "Research" -State Inactive`

     In this example, we defined a policy for the *Sales* and *Marketing* segments.
 When active and applied, this policy prevents *Sales* and *Marketing* from communicating with *Research*.

-    Example 2 - Define a policy to block one segment from communicating with multiple other segments:
+    Example 2: Define a policy to block one segment from communicating with multiple other segments

     `New-InformationBarrierPolicy -Name "SalesBlockedFromResearchManufacturing" -AssignedSegment "Sales" -SegmentsBlocked "Research, Manufacturing" -State Inactive`

     In this case, we defined a policy for the *Sales* segment.
 When active and applied, this policy prevents *Sales* from communicating with either *Research* or *Manufacturing*.

-    Repeat this step for each policy you want to define to block communications.
+    Repeat this step for each policy you want to define to block communications between segments.

 2. Do one of the following: